toolstack/auto-iframe/readme.txt

 * fudge = a fudge factor to apply when changing the height (integer number, no "px").
 Default = 50.
 * border = enable the border on the iFrame.
 Default = 0.
 * scroll = enable the scroll bar on the iFrame.
 Default = no.
+* query = pass the parent's page query string to the iFrame.
+Default = no.

 Note: Auto re-sizing of the iFrame for cross domain sites does not work, this is a security protection provided by the browser and there is no way around it.